Email me at RichardThomasReilly@gmail.com

 While in college, I finally challenged myself to finish a long-term project.
 I had several ideas for novels, but never completed one.
 While on break one day, I took out a notecard and wrote down a couple sentences about a story I wanted to write.
 A few days later, I had a rather romantic moment with a girl I had fallen deeply in love with.
 Before I could control myself, I started writing.
 For the first time, I was on track to write a full-length novel.
 Twelve months later, I wrote the final sentences to my first novel – The Fire Saviors.
 In the year that followed, I competed its sequel, The Saints.
 I have yet to complete the trilogy.
 I don’t know if I ever will.
 These are books of my youth and I have outgrown them.
 In the years that followed, I wrote a more literary-based novel called Stitch – which gave me my first experience in literary writing.

 It wasn’t until 2012 that I felt like a good author.
 Over the course of six weeks, I wrote the best piece of fiction I have ever produced.
 The Stagner Chroncile employed the style of oral history.
 I am addicted to this style of writing and expect it to be my main form of writing for years to come.
 I completed the editing job before I left for the Peace Corps in 2013.
 If you would like a free E-Book, just click on the tab to the left.
 All I ask for is a little feedback.

 As for now, I don’t really know what comes.
-I am focused on raining my newborn son and being the primary breadwinner in my household.
+I am focused on raining my sons and being the primary breadwinner in my household.
 I will never stop writing and this will forever be my portal.
 Please subscribe and you will be updated each time I most anything new.